stanfordmlgroup/risk-adjustment-ml/README.md

 | 5               | 50  | F   | 800     | "N15.9,N30.00"        |

-### Evaluation
+### Inference

-The script can be run in python using the following flags:
+The script can be run using Python with the following flags:

-`python run.py --csv_path path/to/data --model_path path/to/saved/weights --save_path path/to/save/output`
+`python run.py --csv_path path/to/data --model_path path/to/saved/model --save_path path/to/save/output`

 Including `--sdh` will automatically run the SDH-based model.
-This requires zipcode data for each patient row.
-Model weights can be provided upon request.
+This requires ZIP code data for each patient row.
+For example, to run the SDH-based model on the demo CSV,

+`python run.py --csv_path demo.csv --model_path ml_model_sdh.txt --save_path costs.csv --sdh`